Yes, if your proposed development falls into any of the following categories:

 The submitted design shall clearly identify design standards and referenced as AS/NZS3500 or a Deems to Satisfy System.
 Deems to satisfy systems would require the accompanying independent certification documents.
 The design shall fully encompass the scope of works detailed in the Hunter Water services connection policy.

-No. A development application is not necessary if you are planning a single residential dwelling on a serviced vacant lot, however assessment of your home plans is still required (Plan Stamping)
+No. A Development Assessment Application is not necessary if you are planning a single residential dwelling on a serviced vacant lot, however assessment of your home plans is still required (Plan Stamping)